acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 This page outlines some best practices to follow when contributing content to Ace Archive.

-## Include transcriptions where possible
+## Include transcripts where possible

-If the content is in a format that's not accessible (such as a photo or a digital scan of a physical document), include a transcription where possible.
+If the content is in a format that's not accessible (such as a photo or a digital scan of a physical document), include a transcript where possible.
+When adding a transcript as a separate file, make sure it's clear which files are transcripts and what they're transcripts of.
-Transcriptions can be included as a separate file in the artifact as long as it's clear which one is the transcription and which one is the original.

 ## Include translations where available

 If the content is written in a language other than English, include both the original text and the English translation if both are available.

-## Include bibliographies where applicable
+## Include citations where applicable

-If the artifact contains a published work, include a bibliography for it as a separate file using a standardized reference file format like BibTeX/BibLaTeX.
+If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX/BibLaTeX.
 These files can be imported into reference managers like Zotero and help people cite the work or find it on the legacy web.

 If the work doesn't have a stable home on the legacy web, you may want to update the `url` field of the BibTeX file to point to an [IPFS gateway](https://docs.ipfs.io/concepts/ipfs-gateway/) URL.
 You can use the form below to generate a gateway URL from the [CID]({{< ref "docs/contributing/uploading-files.md#what-is-a-cid" >}}) of the file and a file name.

 {{< gateway-url >}}